k-deguz/k-deguz.github.io/essays/fork-in-the-road.md

   <img width="225px" class="rounded" src="/essays/img/fork-in-the-road/crossroad.png">
 </div>

-#### A fresh start and stagnation
+#### A Fresh Start
-In a small Philippines district, many diligent people work tirelessly in various occupations as crowds fill the bustling streets.
-They finish their days in exhaustion, all while getting wages that barely pay for a week's worth of provision for themselves and their families.
-With years worth of savings, my family and I moved to Hawaii.
-I knew that success was paramount.
-After all, I witnessed my parents' struggles to shoulder my brother and I. I started assimilating into life in a different place with a newly acquired language.
-I put all my effort into getting good grades from elementary through high school and received several achievements.
+In one barangay in the Philippines, the hard-working parents of two children work tirelessly in the city as noisy crowds fill the bustling streets.
+Both finish their days in exhaustion, working to provide a comfortable life for themselves and their children.
+With years worth of their savings and efforts, they move to the island of Oahu in the state of Hawaii.

+At an early age, my parents taught me the enduring value of having an education.
+Career success was rooted in discipline and effort.
+After all, I witnessed my parents' struggles and tireless days to shoulder my brother and I through our academic lives.
+Knowing that academia would lead me to finding important career pathways, I was motivated then, as I am now to strive for success as a means of supporting my family as they have supported me.

+Before I became an undergraduate pursuing a BS in Computer Science at UH Mānoa, I was set on becoming a civil engineer and planned to take the relevant courses for this path.
+But, during my second year of high school, one decision out of curiosity to sign up for an intro CS class changed my career outlook.

-Although I was taking different courses in civil engineering, I took an introductory class to CS during my sophomore year.
-My decision was simply out of curiosity and a desire to get a glimpse of what goes in behind the scenes of programs.
-I was excited to learn how programs, websites, and games were designed.
-It was all intriguing to me.
-As the class rolled on, my passion for programming continued to grow.
-I started to pay more attention to my CS assignments more so than my engineering coursework.
-Things were going well.
+I was excited to learn how apps, websites, and games were made.
+As the class rolled on, I realized my passion for learning about computer science continued to grow.
+Throughout the year, I gradually started to pay more attention to my CS homework more so than my engineering assignments.

-However, in March 2020 during the second semester of my junior year, this progress was stifled and stagnated.
-The COVID-19 pandemic put the world on hold.
-Following this, Zoom meetings replaced the familiar learning environment of in-person classes.
-Having virtual classes on Zoom with frequent technical difficulties, no cameras and no microphones was unfamiliar territory.
-Being home made it easier to lose focus.
-I convinced myself that I could do the work later and comfortably within the four walls of my bedroom.
-In turn, I began to lose self-discipline.
-Days quickly turned to years as the start of my undergraduate career would begin.
+During the second semester of my junior year in March 2020, the COVID-19 pandemic put the world on hold.
+Subsequently, Zoom meetings replaced the familiar learning environment of in-person classes.
+It was an unfamiliar territory - frequent technical difficulties, students with no cameras or microphones and all assignments being completely online.
+I was initially overjoyed at the prospect of working from home, but it eventually made me realize that it was easier to lose focus.
+I convinced myself that I could do the work later and that I could comfortably do it within the four walls of my bedroom.
+In turn, I began to lose self-discipline and was less attentive.
+Days quickly turned to a year and a half as the start of my undergraduate career would begin.

 <!-- Padding for space between sections-->
 <div>